devbharat/PX4-JuliaSim-Demo/Tools/px4_lockstep_julia/docs/components/simulation-engine.md

 - **Bus-driven orchestration**: sources publish into `SimBus`; the plant consumes a held `PlantInput` derived from the bus.
 This is the core mechanism enabling record/replay and independent submodel replay.

-- **Fixed-step is a configuration, not a separate engine**: if you want a traditional "physics dt", populate `timeline.phys` with a uniform axis.
-Those ticks are included in the global boundary union so you get exactly one interval per physics tick while still running PX4/wind/log on their own cadences.
+- **Fixed-step is a configuration, not a separate engine**: if a traditional "physics dt" is required, populate `timeline.phys` with a uniform axis.
+Those ticks are included in the global boundary union so exactly one interval is integrated per physics tick while PX4/wind/log continue on their own cadences.

 ## Integration contracts